Ms Auth

 ๐ ่งฃๅณๆๆๆ็้ฎ้ข

-s is usually the goto in microservice authentication.
+JWT Auth tokens + Session Refresh tokens is usually the goto in microservice authentication.
 A central auth service handles the authentication and hands out 2 tokens: Auth and Refresh.

-is a very short lived JWT that can be used for stateless authentication across any service.
+The Auth token is a very short lived JWT that can be used for stateless authentication across any service.
 It is not stored on servers at all.

-would be stored server site and be revokable at any time.
-If it has not been revoked or expired, then new Auth token
+The Refresh token is a very long lived session token that is used by the auth service to regenerate Auth tokens as they expire.
+The Refresh token would be stored server site and be revokable at any time.
+If it has not been revoked or expired, then new Auth tokens are handed out as needed.

-. if itโs valid, everything proceeds.
-If it has expired, then a client request is made to the auth service, passing the Refresh token
+So, a request to a microservices would pass just the Auth token. if itโs valid, everything proceeds.
+If it has expired, then a client request is made to the auth service, passing the Refresh token along.
+If the Refresh token is valid, a new Auth token is returned, then the original microservice request is re-tried.

 ๐ TODO